 NFHS Student-Athlete Concussion Course

-Every GHS/O'Maley Student-Athlete must complete this course annually.
-Completion of the course will cover up to 3 full seasons of athletics.
+Every GHS/O'Maley Student-Athlete must complete this course once for Middle School and again for High School Athletic Career.
+Completion of the course will cover your Middle School and then your High School athletics Career.
 Once completed please upload the Certificate of Completion to your FamilyID account or email a copy to the Athletic Trainer or Athletic Director

 Baseline ImPACT TESTING